pyueh-osi/Edgecmd-Docs/V1/EdgeCmd utility/EdgeCmd utility.md

 ### Linux

-You must have administrative privileges to install the software, for example root or sudo privilege.
-The following examples assume a user with permission to use sudo.
+**Note:** You must have administrative privileges to install the software, for example root or sudo privilege.

+Complete the following to install the EdgeCmd utility on Linux:

 1. Open a terminal window and type the sudo command for the appropriate EdgeCmd deb file for your processor:

-    **Debian 9 or later (Intel/AMD 64 bit processors)**
+    **Debian 9 or later (Intel/AMD 64-bit processors)**

     ```bash
     sudo apt install ./EdgeCmd_linux-x64.deb